azadbolour/boardgame/README.md

 framework.

-For a simple representation of the API, see the Haskell module BoardGame.Common.GameApi in teh haskell-server hierarchy.
+For a simple representation of the API, see the Haskell module BoardGame.Common.GameApi in the haskell-server hierarchy.

 The first implementation is being developed on the MAC OS/X 10.9+, deployed on a Linux Amazon EC2 instance, and accessed through modern browsers.

 ## Sub-Projects

 - haskell-server - The game server in Haskell.
-Exposes a game API through HTTP.

 - scala-server - The game server in Scala.